essstaebchener/scaling-guacamole/README.md

     -   [ ] the user should be able to undo _all_ of his actions
     -   [ ] when a user clicks undo, the item that switches lists should be in the same position as before (e.g., if the user resolved an error that was in the middle of the list at position 4, it should also re-appear at position 4 if he undoes this action)

-_api version two_
+_backend_

+-   [x] write a logging functionality, that counts how many requests for errors are received (you can store these numbers in memory, no persistent storage required)
+    - added _log.py module to do logging of count and messages
+-   [x] implement the code of the `get_list_intersection_counts` function endpoint.
+You can find it in `_api.py`.

--   [ ] add the `operator_name` as a parameter to the request that is sent from the `frontend` to the `api` to get the error lists.
+-   [x] add the `operator_name` as a parameter to the request that is sent from the `frontend` to the `api` to get the error lists.
 Then log how many times a certain operator requested data (you can store these numbers in memory, no persistent storage required).
-You may hardcode a name in the frontend, e.g., `operator_name: 'YOUR NAME'`.
+    - [x] added `operator_name` with random values in the generated lists
--   [ ] add a new functionality: The operator can send all errors that are currently marked as `resolved` to the `api`, the `api` prints out how many times a certain `error.code` was resolved
+-   [x] add a new functionality: The operator can send all errors that are currently marked as `resolved` to the `api`, the `api` prints out how many times a certain `error.code` was resolved

-Note: These are in no particular order, start and do whatever you like.
-If you have a good idea on how to solve one of these problems, it would be a good idea to start with that problem.
-We appreaciate nice UI/UX implementations, but we also appreaciate efficient and smart data structure/logic implementations.

-If you have an additional idea, that would bring our operators forward and is not on this stretch goal list, please feel free to implement that as well, or even just write about it in this or some other file.
-We also love people that think about their tasks and are able to think like the people whose problems they solve.
+    - added api end-point `get_error_resolved_count(error_code: int)`
+-  [x] added api end-point `get_error_all_counts()` to return error counts of all lists

+_Notes_:- TODO:
+- [ ] create a class for logging and extend native logging instead
+- [ ] add unit-testing

 ## Screenshots